After 18+ years of interviewing and working for literally 1000’s of metro Atllanta homeowners,

 reading on our Flowhood.
 It took some work, (because the attic was tight) but we climbed over the ceiling, in the remodeled bathroom – and found the air-duct just lying there in the attic insulation.
 The air-duct wasn’t long enough to

 reach the vent, so the remodeler left it lying there, blowing into the attic.

-Looks Are Deceiving … Case Study # 5
+Looks Are Deceiving, it was a wall safe!… Case Study # 5

 When bonus rooms or small additions are completed, it’s not unusual to find pitiful air-duct

 modifications, that leave the room painfully uncomfortable due to a lack of airflow.
 Just because

 it’s a nice big vent in the wall or ceiling (or floor) doesn’t mean that air is moving through it.